LiamGoodacre/LiamGoodacre.github.io/_posts/2017-01-22-purescript-orphan-instance-detection.markdown

 # Setup/Definitions

-The root of a type is the top level constructor, for example the root of `Array Int` is `Array`..
+The root of a type is the top level constructor, for example the root of `Array Int` is `Array`.

 Functional dependencies are relationships between type class arguments which encode that some arguments can be determined by sets of other arguments.
 See [here][psc-fun-deps] for more information.